itikadi/emogeav1/README.md

 # EMOGEA
 **EMOGEA (Error Modeled Gene Expression Analysis )** is a computational method for the analysis of RNA-Seq gene expression data.
+It is suitable for the analysis of data deriving from three of the most common experimental design strategies in -omics research: Binary comparisons(case/control), Temporal (ordinal) measurements, and single-cell
+RNA-seq (scRNAseq) for trajectory inference.

-The description of the method and some usage examples will soon be available upon publication.
+Technical description of the method and extended usage examples will soon be available upon completion of the academic peer-review process.

 The current **implementation** of EMOGEA is in R (this repository).

-To install the package, type in the R console:
+The **output** from any of the implementations can be explored either in R, Python To install the package, type in the R console:
 ```R
 devtools::install_github("itikadi/emogeav1", build_vignettes = TRUE)